ERES2014/ERES2014.github.io/_posts/2015-01-18-check-out-our-new-faq.md

 Do you have questions about ERESS?
 Now The answers can be found on our shiny new [FAQ](/faq/)!

 But, wait, what if my question isn't in the [FAQ](/faq/)?
 We got you covered!
-Shoot us an email at [l-eres-questions@lists.psu.edu](mailto:l-eres-questions@lists.psu.edu)
+Shoot us an email at [L-ERES-2015-QUESTIONS@lists.psu.edu](mailto:L-ERES-2015-QUESTIONS@lists.psu.edu)

 See you in May!